 If there’s anything that has become a worldwide icon of Australia, it’s definitely Uluru.
 The massive rock sitting in the desert in the centre of the country is the world’s largest single rock monolith.
-It marks the spiritual heart of Australia, with strong ties to Aboriginal culture and history.
+It marks Australia’s spiritual heartland and has strong ties to Aboriginal culture and history.
 To experience the magic of Uluru, you have to see it for yourself.

-Inside and outside of Uluru-Kata Tjuta National Park, there are amazing things to explore.
+Inside and outside of Uluru-Kata Tjuta National Park, there is so much natural beauty to explore besides the iconic rock.
 If you’re yet to visit the sacred landmark, check out these phenomenal experiences to spark your Uluru wanderlust.

 Is Uluru Worth Seeing?

 In short, yes!
 It’s an absolutely magical place that you have to experience in person to truly appreciate.
+There are so many things to do in Uluru, Australia.
 Photos just don’t do it justice!

 How big is Uluru?
 How tall is Uluru?
 In photos, the giant rock definitely looks pretty massive but how big really is it?
 For starters, it’s 348 m tall, which is comparable to the height of the Eiffel Tower.
 The large oval shape is 3.6 km long and 1.9 km wide, with a circumference of 9.4 km.
 With a circumference of nearly 10 km, Uluru can be circled in about 3-4 hours.

 Uluru is located in the southern part of the Northern Territory in Australia.
 It’s in an area filled with dry desert plains where red dirt dominates the landscape.
 It’s no wonder they call it Australia’s Red Centre.
 The nearest major town to Uluru is Alice Springs on the Stuart Highway.